joergschultzelutter/mpad/README.md

 - satellite pass data (e.g. next pass of the ISS)
 - find the nearest repeater with optional query parameters on band and query (c4fm, dstar, fm, ...)
 - very low cpu/traffic foot print
 - Pretty printing; whenever necessary, the program tries to split up the text in a legible format.
-This means that e.g. temperature information will not be ripped apart whenever you receive more than 1 aprs message
+This means that e.g. temperature information will not be ripped apart whenever the program needs to send out more than one APRS message to the user
 - Can be easily extended with additional functionality

 Reimplements and uses programs and services: